kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 Using Postgres is almost cheating in 2019.
 It's robust, well supported by tools (which you'll see is important in the next section), works on every major cloud provider, stores `JSONB` for anytime you need to prototype something like you would using a NoSQL database.
 It also has a `NOTIFY/SUBSCRIBE` feature where you can attach listeners to table changes (also important soon).

 The Firebase database is my worst decision to be honest.
 We needed something for our chat that could support all the functionality of whatsapp (especially voice messages).
 I ruled out a lot of "Chat as a Service" providers because I thought Firebase would give us the flexibility that we required.
-Unfortunately I used their latest database Cloud Firestore (their recommendation) and it's simply too slow and too limited (e.g. querying across subcollections).
-The good thing is that you can attach serverless functions to database events and so we'll use this to as a way to replicate the data into our Postgres database - eventually removing Firestore completely.
+Unfortunately I used their latest database, Cloud Firestore (their recommendation), and it's simply too slow and too limited (e.g. querying across subcollections).
+Luckily you can attach serverless functions to CRUD events so we'll use this to as a way to replicate the data into our Postgres database - eventually removing Firestore completely.

 #### API layer

 My favourite piece of opensource software is [PostgREST](http://postgrest.org/).
-Simply start a server, install PostgREST and point it towards your Postgres database.
+Simply start a server, install PostgREST, point it towards your Postgres database, then never touch it again.
 This gives you a fully fledged, well tested, and high performace API.
 Hell, you can even [query foreign tables](http://postgrest.org/en/v5.2/api.html#resource-embedding) in one request, just like you would with somthing like GraphQL.
 Security can be pushed all the way down to the database level, and since Postgres has Row Level Security you end up with a API that's pretty damn good.
-One that's much better than I can build.
+Much better than any I can build myself.

 For anything that requires custom logic, we use Serverless functions (mostly AWS Lambda, written in JS).
 This is where Serverless really shines - small tasks and fringe cases where it wouldn't make sense to spin up a full server.
 Our typical use cases are integrations with external providers (e.g. Xero) and building data pipelines.